 Students must submit an article that has been submitted for publication in a peer-reviewed academic journal or high-quality edited book.
-The outlet may not include open-source web-based journals and should be selected with the advisors' advice and approval.
-Just as quality of outlet is an important consideration in a tenure review or job application, quality will be a consideration to the student's committee.
-Students may chose to submit a first author empirical paper, or a first author review paper (e.g., meta-analysis, systematic review, theoretical overview, book chapter), that was written during their time at USC.
+The outlet should be selected with the advisors' advice and approval.
+Just as quality of outlet is an important consideration in a tenure reviewor job application, quality will be a consideration to the student's committee.
+Students may choose to submit a first author empirical paper, or a first author review paper (e.g., meta-analysis, systematic review, theoretical overview, book chapter), that was written during their time at USC.
 If a review paper is selected, it is important for the student to keep in mind that review papers/chapters/research summaries tend to exceed the length of empirical articles.
-However, students are very strongly encouraged to remain focused on a format that is publishable.
+However, students are strongly encouraged to remain focused on a format that is publishable.
 The review paper should not exceed lengths that are typical in journals and edited books.
 It is expected this work is driven by the student, given the first author status, but the student is likely collaborating with their faculty mentor and other colleagues in producing the manuscript.